Getting Started with Git

 $ git merge branchName

-# Create a new merge commit when merging
+# Create a new merged commit during merging

 $ git merge --no-ff branchName